puterboy/HAOS-kiosk/haoskiosk/README.md

 Editable list of JSON-like key-value pairs where the key represents a (valid) *gesture string* and the value is a structured set of one or more *action* commands.
-See section "GESTURE COMMANDS" below for more details.
+See section "GESTURE COMMANDS" below for more details, examples, and default gestures.

 ## REST APIs